Alvor1991/PP4-Physio/README.md

 ### About Page

-* Detailed info about the therapist, their credentials, and philosophy, helping clients understand the expertise and approach.
+* Detailed info about the therapist, credentials, and philosophy, helping clients understand expertise & approach.
 * Contact form for inquiries, allowing visitors to reach out with questions or requests for more information.

 ### Treatments Page

-* List of available treatments with descriptions and pricing, providing clear and detailed info about services offered.
+* List of available treatments with descriptions & pricing, providing clear & detailed info about services offered.
-* FAQ section to address common client questions, helping to answer typical inquiries and provide quick information.
+* FAQ section to address common client questions, providing quick information.

 ### Appointments

 * Book Appointment: Easy-to-use booking form allowing users to select dates, times, and treatment types.
-* View Appointments: Personalized dashboard for registered users to view their scheduled appointments.
+* View Appointments: dashboard for registered users to view their scheduled appointments.
-* Update Appointment: Options for users to edit their appointments, providing flexibility to manage their schedules.
+* Update Appointment: users can edit appointments, providing flexibility to manage their schedules.
-* Delete Appointment: Options for users to cancel their appointments if no longer needed.
+* Delete Appointment: user casn cancel appointments if no longer needed.
-* Confirmation messages after successful bookings, updates, or deletions to inform users of their appointment status.
+* Confirmation messages after successful bookings, updates, or deletions to inform users of appointment status.

 ### Error Handling

-* Custom 404-error page to inform users and redirect them appropriately if they encounter a broken link or incorrect URL.
+* Custom 404-error page to inform users and redirect them appropriately if they encounter a broken link.

 ### Authentication Pages